Hannah Arendt

 Youth

-Hannah Arendt was born in Hanover in Germany in 1906, into a secular Jewish family.
-Her father, an engineer, died when she was just 7 years old.
+Hannah Arendt was born in Hanover, Germany, in 1906, into a secular Jewish family.
+Her father, an engineer, died when she was just seven years old.

-At the age of 18, she left to study philosophy and theology at the University of Marburg, where she studied under Heidegger, with whom she had a secret and passionate relationship.
-She then went to Freiburg, where she attended lectures by Husserl.
-Finally, she completed her training with Karl Jaspers at the University of Heidelberg.
-It was under his supervision that she wrote her thesis Love and Saint Augustine.
+At eighteen, she left to study philosophy and theology at the University of Marburg, where she studied under Heidegger, with whom she had a secret and passionate relationship.
+She then moved to Freiburg, where she attended Husserl's lectures.
+Finally, she completed her studies under Karl Jaspers at the University of Heidelberg, writing her doctoral thesis Love and Saint Augustine under his supervision.

-From 1933, when Hitler came to power, the situation in Germany became dangerous for her.
-She was arrested by the Gestapo and released.
+From 1933, when Hitler came to power, Germany became a dangerous place for her.
+She was arrested by the Gestapo, then released.

-Realising that the situation was becoming increasingly dangerous, she managed to go to France, where she worked to help refugees who, like her, were fleeing Nazism.
+Realising that her situation was growing increasingly precarious, she made her way to France, where she worked to help refugees who, like her, were fleeing Nazism.

 In New York

-After the war, she intervened on Heidegger's behalf during the trial brought against him for his attitude under the Nazi regime.
+After the war, she intervened on Heidegger's behalf during the proceedings brought against him for his conduct under the Nazi regime.

-In 1951, it was a pivotal year: she published her fundamental work The Origins of Totalitarianism and began a series of lectures at prestigious American universities (Princeton, Berkeley, Columbia...).
-This brilliant academic career was still rare for a woman at that time.
+1951 was a pivotal year: she published her landmark work The Origins of Totalitarianism and embarked on a series of lectures at prestigious American universities (Princeton, Berkeley, Columbia…).
+Such a brilliant academic career was still unusual for a woman at the time.

-A few years later, two more books would appear, The Human Condition (1958) and Between Past and Future (1961), ensuring her fame with the public.
+A few years later, two further books appeared: The Human Condition (1958) and Between Past and Future (1961), cementing her reputation with the wider public.

-She travelled to Jerusalem to cover the Eichmann trial, from which she wrote a reflective work on the banality of evil, which again met with great success, while also sparking significant controversy.
+She travelled to Jerusalem to cover the Eichmann trial, out of which grew a searching meditation on the banality of evil, which again met with great success while also sparking considerable controversy.

-In 1963, she won the chair of political science at the University of Chicago, then was appointed professor at the New School for Social Research in New York, in 1967.
-It was in this city that she died in 1975, leaving to posterity dozens of books, essays or articles, several of which were published posthumously.
+In 1963, she was appointed to the chair of political science at the University of Chicago, and then to a professorship at the New School for Social Research in New York in 1967.
+It was in that city that she died in 1975, leaving behind dozens of books, essays, and articles, several of which were published posthumously.

 Love and Saint Augustine, Chicago: University of Chicago Press, 1998